 Selecting a solenoid valve that meets all desired performance requirements across various environmental operating conditions may represent a significant challenge for a designer.
 Because the features of a solenoid valve are interconnected, modifying one aspect of the design may impact another performance element.

 In some cases, performance trade-offs are obvious.
-For example, Reducing the solenoid valve’s size may reduce its flow capacity.
+For example, reducing the solenoid valve’s size may reduce its flow capacity.
 Attempting to make a component more durable by changing its material from plastic to metal will also increase the valve’s overall weight.

 Modifying specific valve features to improve other performance factors may result in less obvious or more complex design challenges.
 Some trade-offs are easier to understand by considering the force balance equations of a solenoid valve design.
 Solenoid Valve Mechanics: Understanding Force Balance Equations is a helpful reference for evaluating a variety of solenoid valve design trade-offs.
 The list below describes common performance trade-offs regarding how fluid travels through each component of the solenoid valve.